graeme-lockley/graeme-lockley.github.io/content/posts/20260427-loss-of-trust-transition-of-order/index.md

 Hope has not disappeared — it has decentralised.
 The macro narrative is one of instability.
 The micro narrative remains one of creativity.

-## Conclusion: A World Less Legible, More Effective
+## Conclusion: A World Less Legible, More Powerful

 The present crisis is not simply moral fatigue or political disappointment.
 It is the lived experience of transition from one organising logic of the world to another.
 That transition is producing systems that are in some respects more powerful and more capable than what came before, but also more opaque, more concentrated, and less accountable to inherited public expectations.